Summerbug Crafts

 View Original

-Understanding Crochet Patterns
+Understanding Crochet & Amigurumi Patterns

 All crochet patterns follow a general format or layout, but designers can sometimes write differently from others.
 Here’s a quick guide to reading and understanding the free amigurumi patterns I design and post on my website!